Chengde Travel Guide 🧳 Hidden Gems in Chengde to Visit

 Another alternative is a few doors down the road from Giraffe and it’s called Seven.

-Seven is another fairly small, but cozy establishment and also well worth the visit.
+Seven is another fairly small, but cosy establishment and also well worth the visit.
 Mix it up.

 Keep the scenery fresh and maybe juggle these about a bit.

-There are a number of others to discover also, Nihao is a coffee place to add to your portfolio.
+There are many others to discover also, Nihao is a coffee place to add to your portfolio.

 The decor there is very bizarre so it’s worth checking out at least once for that fact alone!